microsoft/FluidFramework/.changeset/green-wings-relate.md

 "@fluidframework/merge-tree": minor
 ---

-Deprecate Stack, clone, combine, createMap, extend, extendIfUndefined, and matchProperties
+merge-tree: Deprecate Stack, clone, combine, createMap, extend, extendIfUndefined, and matchProperties

-This functionality was not intended for public export and will be removed in a future release.
+The following classes and functions have been deprecated.
+They were not intended for public export and will be removed in a future release.

+- Stack
+- clone
+- combine
+- createMap
+- extend
+- extendIfUndefined
+- matchProperties